telerik/ajax-docs/controls/map/server-side-programming.md

 # Server-side Programming

-**RadMap** provides a set of server-side properties and events that can help you configure thelook and behaviour of the control.
+**RadMap** provides a set of server-side properties and events that can help you configure the look and behaviour of the control.

 ## General RadMap Properties